 It seems appropriate, as we enter in to the world stage of another summer Olympics, to acknowledge that there’s been a recent ‘passing-of-the-torch’, so to speak, of RE@L’s blog responsibilities.

-No. Take a CLOSER look.
+No. Take a RE@L CLOSER look to the right.
 These are the most common words from the RE@LTeam and friends of RE@L who describe Tom King.
 And I must tell you, given my experience working side-by-side with Tom over the past several weeks, he’s the real deal.
 The words captured in this collection of text are spot on.
 I can personally validate these effusively positive descriptions of our retiring Blogmeister.

 RE@L’s Co-Founder, President and CEO, Paul Gullickson says of his friend and colleague, Tom King: “I was introduced to him when I started at MECC in 1986.
 He was working at St. Paul Public Schools.
 We talked many times about providing the ‘best of class’ supplemental learning materials and also supporting students with a pathway to apply those concepts to ‘experiential learning.’
 They were able to apply what they learned as key concepts to real world applications!”